Geomatics MSc Project GEOG5040P

 Minimum Requirement for Award of Credits

-Submission of 2 interim reports and a project report conforming to the standards specified in Programme Handbook.
+Submission of project proposal, 2 interim reports and a project report conforming to the standards specified in Programme Handbook.